detomon/wigglebone/README.md

 ## Testing in Editor

 A force can be applied to the bone to test the properties in the editor by dragging its handle.
 The handle appears at the bone's end when `Rotation` mode is used or at the root when `Dislocation` mode is used, respectively.
-Another way is to move or rotate the **Skeleton** or one of its parents directly.
+Another way is to drag or rotate the **Skeleton** or one of its parents directly.